 Western Cape: Best for Wineries, Beaches & Scenic Drives

 About the size of England, Western Cape is often the first province international travelers experience in South Africa and arguably the most scenic since it borders both the Atlantic and Indian oceans.
 You could spend an entire trip exploring its crown jewel alone, Cape Town—a sight to behold against flat-topped Table Mountain.
 The city is a melting pot of cultures with beautiful beaches, scenic hiking trails, excellent dining options, and the largest museum of contemporary African art in the world: Zeitz.
-You can also take a boat to Robben Island where Nelson Mandela spent 18 of his 27 years as a prisoner.
+You can also take a boat to Robben Island, where Nelson Mandela spent 18 of his 27 years as a prisoner.

-To fully experience the province, head further afield to discover hidden surf beaches, cliffside trails, hundreds of wineries in Stellenbosch and Franschhoek valleys, Dutch and Victorian architecture, and a number of game reserves accessed by stunning drives like Garden Route and the artsy alternative Route 62.
+To fully experience the province, head farther afield to discover hidden surf beaches, cliffside trails, hundreds of wineries in Stellenbosch and Franschhoek valleys, Dutch and Victorian architecture, and a number of game reserves accessed by stunning drives like Garden Route and the artsy alternative Route 62.

 Eastern Cape: Best for Undeveloped Coast, Multi-Day Treks & Surfing